BLACK SADDLE

 The capital, Tashkent, sits at roughly 450 metres above sea level and experiences classic continental weather, with summer temperatures that can reach 38–40°C.

 There may still be the occasional spring shower, especially in the foothills, but rainfall is light and short-lived.
 The air feels crisp and clean, and the days are long enough to enjoy extended riding without the intense heat of summer.
-May is also a time when herders begin moving livestock back into the higher pastures, so you may see the first early-season animals grazing on newly green slopes.

 TEMPERATURE